-Everyone has their own take on what makes a logo perfect.
+Everyone has their take on what makes a company logo perfect.

-When you break it down, what are the most fundamental, necessary elements that a logo should possess – regardless of fads or trends?
-And, how do you know if your logo has these key elements?
+When you break it down, what are the most fundamental elements a logo should possess – regardless of fads or trends?
+And how do you know if your logo has these key elements?

 While designing a logo is somewhat analogous to any kind of design problem, it’s special.
 The problems are different from those in advertising.
 You have to break everything down into the smallest possible denominator.

 And that’s what we’ve done in this guide.
-We’ve broken down the logo itself into its most essential traits and functions.
-The result?
-Your guide to the most effective logo design possible.
+We’ve broken down the logo into its most essential traits and functions.

-At its most basic, a logo is a small, symbolic piece of artwork that represents a business.
-But, we’ve dug a bit deeper than that.
+At its most basic, a logo is a small, symbolic artwork representing a business.
+But we’ve dug a bit deeper than that.
 When you set aside all the design trends and fancy fonts, at its core, a logo must:

 1- Embody your brand.